Amazon A+ Content Templates and Best Practices: What modules are there?

 Best Practices: Must be observed

 Creating convincing A+ Content is not rocket science.
 While the pre-made modules provide a certain structure, this is likely more of a relief than a restriction for most sellers.
-This modular system allows for the easy creation of appealing content that encourages customers to actually purchase a product.
+This modular system allows for the easiest creation of appealing content that encourages customers to actually purchase a product.

 Image credits in the order of the images: © Rawpixel.com – stock.adobe.com / © Michail Petrov – stock.adobe.com / Screenshot @ Amazon / © kirasolly – stock.adobe.com